DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-18.md

 ###### v14
 Even so it is not the will of your Father who is in heaven that one of these little ones should perish.

+### If Your Brother Sins Against You...
 ###### v15
 "If your brother sins against you, go, show him his fault between you and him alone.
 If he listens to you, you have gained back your brother.

 ###### v16
-But if he doesn't listen, take one or two more with you, that at the mouth of two or three witnesses every word may be established.
+But if he doesn't listen, take one or two more with you, that at the mouth of [["two or three witnesses"]] every word may be established.

 ###### v17
-If he refuses to listen to them, tell it to the assembly.
+If he refuses to listen to them, tell it to the assembly[^3].
 If he refuses to hear the assembly also, let him be to you as a Gentile or a tax collector.

 ###### v18
 Most certainly I tell you, whatever things you bind on earth will have been bound in heaven, and whatever things you release on earth will have been released in heaven.